sini/nixkraken/docs/src/getting-started/install/non-flakes.md

 # Install without Flakes

+There are various ways to use NixKraken without Flakes, depending on whether you rely on builtin Nix fetchers or a dedicated dependencies pinning tool.

 > [!NOTE]
 >
 > Configuration code beyond those specific to NixKraken are provided as example only, your configuration may vary.
 Feel free to [open a discussion](https://github.com/nicolas-goudry/nixkraken/discussions/new?category=q-a) if you are stuck integrating NixKraken within your configuration.